Warshi7819/SIDStream/README.md

 ## Overview

-SIDStreamer lets you load and play SID music files!
+SIDStream lets you load and play SID music files!
 It doesn't get more retro than that.

 ## Skin Support